+'''

 beta: INTEGER = 3; alpha: INTEGER = beta-1;

+'''

 In this case, alpha is a compile-time constant (with the value 2), since the expression beta-1 involves only compile-time constants.
-Compile-time constants need not occupy memory at run-time.
-The compiler replaces references to compile-time constants by their known values whenever possible.
-In this case, alpha and beta would not require storage at run-time.
+Compile-time constants need not occupy memory at run-time; the compiler can replace references to compile-time constants, such as alpha and beta, by their known values.